-This paper examines the representation of carbon capture and storage (CCS) technologies, one form technological change, in integrated assessment models.
+This paper examines the representation of carbon capture and storage (CCS) technologies, one form of technological change, in integrated assessment models.
 As a test case, we use the MIT Emissions Prediction and Policy Analysis (EPPA) model, a computable general equilibrium (CGE) model of the world economy.
 EPPA simulates both economic growth and anthropogenic greenhouse gas emissions and performs a key role in the MIT Integrated Global System Model (Prinn et al., 1999).
 CGE models are the most complete in characterizing economy-wide interactions, including international trade, energy supply and demand, inter-industry supply and final demand for goods and services, and consumer demands.
-However, these models typically offer minimal technological detail compared to bottom-up engineering activity models (see e.g., van der Zwaan et al., 2002).
-As Jacoby, McFarland and Reilly (2003) note, specific technologies are but one form of technical change within the EPPA model.
-This paper highlights our efforts and future plans to represent low carbon-emitting, evolutionary technologies in the electricity sector of a CGE model1.
+However, these models typically offer minimal technological detail compared to bottom-up engineering activity models (see, e.g., van der Zwaan et al., 2002).
+As Jacoby et al. (2004) notes, specific technologies are but one form of technical change within the EPPA model.
+This paper highlights our efforts and future plans to represent low carbon-emitting, evolutionary technologies in the electricity sector of a CGE model.

-The broad class of CCS technologies includes all systems that harness CO2 from industrial processes or the air and sequester the CO2 in geologic reservoirs, the deep ocean, or biomass.
-The CCS technologies represented in this paper apply only to the capture and storage of CO2 from electric power plants.
+The broad class of CCS technologies includes all systems that harness $CO_2$ from industrial processes or the air and sequester the $CO_2$ in geologic reservoirs, the deep ocean, or biomass.
+The CCS technologies represented in this paper apply only to the capture and storage of $CO_2$ from electric power plants.
 The electric power sector accounts for a substantial portion of greenhouse gas emissions in the developed world and a growing fraction in developing countries.
 In the U.S., electricity generation accounts for about one-third of all greenhouse gas emissions.
-Herein we describe the representation of three electricity generation options that compete with existing electricity generation technologies in the EPPA model.
-The three new power generation technologies are: 1) a natural gas combined cycle technology (advanced gas) without carbon capture and storage, 2) a natural gas combined cycle technology with carbon capture and storage
+Herein, we describe the representation of three electricity generation options that compete with existing electricity generation technologies in the EPPA model.
+The three new power generation technologies are (1) a natural gas combined cycle technology (advanced gas) without carbon capture and storage, (2) a natural gas combined cycle technology with carbon capture and storage (gas capture), and (3) an integrated coal gasification technology with carbon capture and storage (coal capture).
+These compete in the EPPA model's electricity sector with conventional fossil generation, nuclear, hydro, wind and solar, and biomass power generation.
+This paper addresses three main issues with representing CCS technologies in a top-down model: proper characterization of the technical system, translation of bottom-up engineering information into a CGE model, and the portrayal of factors that affect technology adoption rates.
+Many of the lessons learned in our research and the cost and performance data that have been developed can be applied to other integrated assessment models.